rust-lang/rust/src/doc/book/trait-objects.md

 // u8:

 fn call_method_on_u8(x: *const ()) -> String {
-    // the compiler guarantees that this function is only called
+    // The compiler guarantees that this function is only called
-    // with `x` pointing to a u8
+    // with `x` pointing to a u8.
     let byte: &u8 = unsafe { &*(x as *const u8) };

     byte.method()